Tax when working remotely if you live in Sweden and work in Denmark

-What applies if you work from home?
+What applies if you work remotely?

-However, if you work at home in Sweden or on business trips in other countries for your Danish employer, part of your salary may be taxed in Sweden instead.
-This depends on whether you work for a private or public sector employer and the extent to which you work in each country.
+However, if you work remotely, for example at home in Sweden or on business trips in other countries for your Danish employer, it may be the case that the salary for these particular days is taxed in Sweden instead.
+This depends on whether you are covered by the Öresund Tax agreement or not.

 Read more about the Öresund tax agreement on the Swedish Tax Agency's website